hupili/python-for-data-and-media-communication-gitbook/outline.md

 **Objective:**

-* Able to navigate file system in Terminal, using shell
+> * Able to navigate file system in Terminal, using shell
-*
+> * Create the first python script and execute it

 MAC:

 * `Cmd+space` to open Spotlight; search “Terminal” to open terminal